-Iran was invaded by the Czarists, the Ottomans and the British, with German and American involvement carving out spheres of influence.
+Persia was invaded by the Czarists, the Ottomans and the British, with German and American involvement carving out spheres of influence.
 The European warring powers purchased, and some say the British army stole, grain and other transportable foodstuffs, leaving nothing for the local populace.
 This was followed by a severe 3 year drought where crops failed to such an extent millions starved.
 It has been estimated as many as one third of the population, 10 million people may have died.

 Of course few healthy sheep remained.
 Smart carpet merchants could see the rise of a well-heeled European middle class demanding, and able to pay for, the best Persian Carpets.
 To restart their business necessitated looking abroad for the best available wool.
 It was settled on the world's best Australian Merino raw wool that languished in the spinning mills of Manchester and available at a fraction of the usual price as the post war drop in demand had not been taken up by the 1920's fashion industry.
 Right product, right timing.

-The business model was to bring that wool to Iran where there was already an unemployed pool of the best vegetal dyers, carpet designers and master weavers in the world.
+The business model was to bring that wool to Persia where there was already an unemployed pool of the best vegetal dyers, carpet designers and master weavers in the world.
 The intention was to make carpets in Kashan the equal of the famous Safavid carpets of centuries before.
 This became a success and helped kick start the resurgence of great Persian Carpet weaving in other centres.

 This business model only lasted a little over a decade as Australian merino regained it's price and home-grown wool became plentiful and cheap, and of course the depression in Europe.